 CANCER STRESS AND ORTHODOX MEDICINE

 With the exception of bereavement, sunburn, radiation, asbestos and nicotine, orthodox medicine disregards Selye’s finding that cancer results from prolonged exposure to stress.
-The use of chemotherapy, radiotherapy and surgery in the ‘treatment’ of cancer is questionable in the light of Selye’s research as these conventional approaches actually increase overall stress levels.
-A major cause of cancer that is not recognised in conventional medicine is electromagnetic field radiation (geopathic stress and electromagnetic radiation).
+The use of chemotherapy, radiotherapy and surgery in the ‘treatment’ of cancer is questionable in the light of Selye’s research as such conventional approaches actually increase overall stress levels.
+A major and reversible cause of cancer that is not recognised in conventional medicine is electromagnetic radiation (geopathic stress and electromagnetic radiation).

 HIGH BLOOD PRESSURE AND STRESS

 In his book 21st Century Medicine (10), Dr. Julian Kenyon (born 1943) cites a British study on the perceived success of drug treatment for high blood pressure.
 In the study, seventy-five patients with high blood pressure were treated conventionally, and all the prescribing doctors recorded a successful outcome.
 Their relatives also assessed the patients, and 74 out of the 75 relatives recorded deterioration in memory, mood, initiative and energy levels with increase in anxiety and irritability.
 Hypertension was a coping reaction to stress rather than a primary health hazard so that Dr. Ornish’s approach would have been preferable to prescribing toxic antihypertensive drugs that cause patients to be pathologically tired and miserable.

 THE ‘UNKNOWN HALF’ OF CONVENTIONAL MEDICINE

-In conventional medicine, allergies are diagnosed by means of skin prick tests, but because of the risk of severe allergic reactions, skin prick tests are only carried out in hospitals with facilities for emergency resuscitation.
-With kinesiology and with electroacupuncture testing, allergies and sensitivities can readily be identified without risk of acute allergic reactions.
-For example, house dust mite sensitivity (which tends to be missed by conventional practitioners as there is no pharmaceutical treatment), can readily be identified through electro acupuncture methodology.
-Sensitivity to common foods (e.g. milk, wheat and egg) commonly underlie chronic catarrh, gastrointestinal symptoms and anxiety/depression.
-Food intolerances can readily be identified with kinesiology (muscle testing) and electroacupuncture (e.g. MORA or Vegatesting).
+In conventional medicine, allergies are diagnosed by means of skin prick tests, but because of the risk of severe allergic reactions, skin prick tests can only carried out in hospitals with facilities for emergency resuscitation.
+With kinesiology and with electroacupuncture (vegatesting) testing, allergies and sensitivities can readily be identified without any risk of acute allergic reactions.
+For example, house dust mite sensitivity, (which tends to be missed by conventional practitioners as there is no pharmaceutical treatment), can readily be identified through electro acupuncture.

-In conclusion.
-“A mind is like a parachute: it doesn’t work if it is not open.”
-[Frank Zappa].
+The mind is like a parachute: it does not work if it is not open!
+(11).